explosion/thinc/website/docs/api-backends.md

 </inline-list>

-Dish or "Daniel's Swish-like activation" is an activation function with a similar shape to Swish or GELU.
+Dish or "Daniël's Swish-like activation" is an activation function with a similar shape to Swish or GELU.
 However, Dish does not rely on elementary functions like `exp` or `erf`, making it much [faster to compute](https://twitter.com/danieldekok/status/1484898130441166853) in most